-The Michael L. Printz Award for excellence in young adult literature was established in 2000, in honor of Michael L. Printz, a Kansas librarian.
-His passion for books and reading inspired this YALSA sponsored award.
+Many of the most prestigious awards are sponsored and administered through the American Library Association (ALA) and its subdivisions.
+The Michael L. Printz Award was established in 2000.
 The award is designated to honor books marketed for 12 through 18 year olds.
-The John Newbery medal, first proposed by Frederic G. Melcher in 1921, was the first award to honor excellence in children's literature (with children being defined as ages 8-14).
-The award was first presented in 1922.
+The John Newbery medal, funded by Frederic G. Melcher, was first awarded in 1922 to honor excellence in children's literature (with children being defined as ages 8-14).
 In the years that followed, the United States was introduced to several other awards.

-As the body of literature for young readers grew and the genre of young adult literature appeared, there seemed a need for additional awards.
+As the body of literature for young readers grew so did the establishment of additional awards.
 Some awards recognize individual titles, while others honor an author's lifetime body of work.
 Most books recognized by the American Library Association are selected for literary merit while the majority of state awards are chosen because of their popular appeal to readers.